 As a means of realization, I suppose my walls went up a long time ago.
 I suppose my rationalization of why I had to be the way I was or why I needed to defend myself is something that links back to old remnants of fear and personal injustice.
 And I am not alone here.

-We all have our own connection to our cognitive past.
-We have thinking errors and connections between ideas, experience, feelings and behaviors.
+We all have our own connections to our cognitive past.
+We have thinking errors and connections between ideas, experiences, feelings and behaviors.

-There is a challenge to feeling.
-And what I mean is feelings can be uncomfortable.
+There is a challenge to feelings.
+What I mean is feelings can be uncomfortable.
 There’s certainly a challenge to empathy because this leaves us open and vulnerable.
 Yet, there is a contradiction to empathy and narcissism.
 Or better yet, there is a contradiction to us as we are.
 We are a swarm of this.
 We are a compilation of concepts and lessons, beliefs and trained behaviors.